Titik0laDEV/Titik0laDEV/README.md

 - 👋 Hi, I’m @Titik0laDEV
-- 👀 I’m a teenager of Spain who loves the code.
+- 👀 I’m a indie spanish programmer.
 - 🌱 I’m currently making a remake of the hated game E.T the extraterrestian.
 - 📫 You can contact me on tiagotabletnavidad@gmail.com